ve7gel/MeteobridgePG3/README.md

 # MeteoBridge
-Nodeserver to acquire data using templates from Meteobridge weather server.
+Node server to acquire data using templates from Meteobridge weather server.
 Requires authorization thus entry of username and password.
-This nodeserver is an adaptation of the meteobridgepoly nodeserver written by [Bob Pauuwe](http://www.bobsplace.com).
+This node server is an adaptation of the meteobridgepoly node server written by [Bob Pauuwe](http://www.bobsplace.com).

 This node server is designed to support the [Meteobridge](http://www.meteobridge.com/) in combination with a [Davis Instruments Vantage Pro 2+](https://www.davisinstruments.com/solution/vantage-pro2/) weather station